 The Siberian Husky is a high-energy but even-tempered dog that has a long and ancient history.
 Many people often confuse them with a common wolf, but there are striking differences along with similarities.
 Before we jump into what makes them different, first we need to understand where they come from.

 It is believed that the Siberian Husky was bred by the Chukchi Tribe in Russia thousands of years ago, thought to have been bred from other canine animals likely to be wolves, although this cannot be proven beyond certainty.
 The Husky was engineered to pull light loads over vast expanses of land at fast speeds without tiring too easily.
 After their working day, they were also used as family companionship dogs for their sweet and silly nature.

 The Siberian Husky was relatively unknown outside of his tribe until 1925 when a pack of Huskies ran 658 miles across frozen land in five days to deliver a lifesaving antidote to combat a deadly outbreak of Diphtheria.
-A Siberian Husky called Balto, who was the leading dog of the pack, is one of the dogs along with Balto who is among the most honored and celebrated dogs of all time.
+A Siberian Husky called Togo, who was leading the pack, is one of the dogs along with Balto who is among the most honored and celebrated dogs of all time.
 Since then the Husky has been amongst the most popular family dogs across the World and is currently ranked by the American Kennel Club as the 14th most popular breed in America.

 Because of their even temperament, huskies are also a breed that’s been leveraged in the designer dog craze that’s taken multiple countries by storm.
 You can see evidence of this with some common mixes being the German Shepherd and the Husky or even a smaller-sized mixed breed variant with the husky-pom.